-The New Zealand cervical screening programme recommends that women should have a cervical smear every three years from the age of 20.
+The New Zealand cervical screening programme recommends that women have a cervical smear every three years from the age of 20.
 Cervical screening is a very effective intervention to reduce your risk of developing cervical cancer in later life.
-Cervical smears can be taken in pregnancy but if you are planning a pregnancy we would suggest that you make sure your smears are up to date or arrange to have one a little earlier than usual so any possible abnormal smear can be investigated before you conceive.
+Cervical smears can be taken in pregnancy but if you are planning a pregnancy we would suggest that you make sure your smears are up to date or arrange to have one earlier than usual so any possible abnormal smear can be investigated before you conceive.

 You can check if you are within a healthy weight range by calculating your body mass index (BMI).
 Ideally, you should have a body mass index of 20 to 25 and certainly less than 30.
 This is calculated from your weight and height.
 Click on the link here to check your BMI.

 Weight loss should always be a gradual process combining dietary changes, exercise and support.
-Lucille Wilkinson our obstetric physician is very happy to see women with weight issues before they conceive to look at ways they can maximize their chances of a straightforward pregnancy and healthy baby.
+Dr. Lucille Wilkinson our obstetric physician is very happy to see women with weight issues before they conceive to look at ways they can maximize their chances of a straightforward pregnancy and healthy baby.

 Am I too Old?

-One thing you cannot change is your age (but don’t worry).
+One possible risk factor you cannot change is your age (but don’t worry).
 Many women have straight forward pregnancies and healthy babies well into their forties.
 There are some important risks associated with pregnancy in older women.
 These include an increased risk of having a baby with a chromosomal abnormality, particularly Down Syndrome.
 Older women are also more likely to develop problems with high blood pressure, diabetes and be delivered by caesarean section.
 However, many of these problems occur because older women are more likely to be overweight, or have developed medical problems so these risks may not necessarily apply to you.

 Do make an appointment to see us if you are planning to conceive and are worried about you age - we can usually be very reassuring.